SHTO88/complete-rbac/README.md

 # RBAC (Role-Based Access Control)

-RBAC is a super lightweight npm package that provides Role-Based Access Control functionality.
+RBAC is a super lightweight npm package written in typescript that provides Role-Based Access Control functionality.
 It allows you to define roles and permissions, and check whether a role has permission for a specific action.

 ## Installation